Siam Chemicals: The Siam Fine Chemicals

 The Siam Fine Chemicals manufactures engine and industrial lubricants and trades base oils and solvents and provides rental services for warehouses and tanks.
 It provides modern laboratory and analysis services including cold-cranking simulation, Karl Fischer titration, Fourier transform infrared spectroscopy and X-Ray fluorescence spectroscopy.

 SFS Aviation

 SFS Aviation provides low risk and cost effective helicopter services to the oil and gas industry as mean of transport to and from the Si-Chang Island Deep Sea Oil Terminal.
 The company was set-up in 1990 as part of the Siam Chemicals Group of companies, by Chira Ratanarat, a helicopter pilot with more than 1000 flying hours.

-It was the first civilian helicopter operator in Thailand and has more than 20 years of experience with onshore operation with two BK 117 with no major incidences.
+It was the first civilian helicopter operator in Thailand and has more than 20 years of experience with onshore operation with two BK 117 with no major incidents.
 The company owns and operates two MBB/Kawasaki BK 117, three Sikorsky S76C+ and three AgustaWestland AW139.
 Currently it has two operating bases in Thailand: the Bangkok base located at Don Mueang International Airport and one at Songkhla.